csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 ### 22.8.2 Object Identity and Pointers

-In an object-oriented programming language that has not been extended to han- dle persistence, when an object is created, the system returns a transient object identifier.
+In an object-oriented programming language that has not been extended to handle persistence, when an object is created, the system returns a transient object identifier.
 Transient object identifiers are valid only when the program that cre- ated them is executing; after that program terminates, the objects are deleted, and the identifier is meaningless.
 When a persistent object is created, it is assigned a persistent object identifier.

 The notion of object identity has an interesting relationship to pointers in programming languages.
 A simple way to achieve built-in identity is through pointers to physical locations in storage.
 In particular, in many object-oriented languages such as C++, a transient object identifier is actually an in-memory pointer.